isomerpages/moe-regentsec/_co-curricular-activities/Sports & Games/Basketball.md

 Caricature was introduced to enable students to appreciate arts.
 This was conducted in the form of Zoom sessions after the examinations in May 2021.

 ![](/images/bbarts.png)

+#### CCA Exchange Day

+Students from Robotics had an exchange with the Basketball boys.
+Both CCA groups were introduced to new routines or drills that were exclusive to the CCA.
+The Basketball boys were given the opportunity to manipulate with the flying of drones and to build vehicles attached to the micro:bit to enable movement.
+The students from Robotics were exposed to Basketball drills and skill sets.